alyssabird/etheal-contracts/README.md

 * FinalizableCrowdsale: basic OpenZeppelin FinalizableCrowdsale contract
 * RefundableCrowdsale: basic OpenZeppelin RefundableCrowdsale contract
   * with a modification to forward funds to multisig wallet after reaching the cap, thus securing the funds as soon as it makes sense
-* RefundVault: basic OpenZeppelin RefunVault contract
+* RefundVault: basic OpenZeppelin RefundVault contract
   * with extension of HasNoTokens, to recover mistakenly sent tokens
 * TokenVesting: basic OpenZeppelin TokenVesting contract